starlane-io/starlane/docs/content/roadmap.md

   - ability to set a timeout for mechtron port's execution time
   - ability to set a timeout for mechtron port's total time to respond to a message (includes whatever is being done with other resources)

-### FOR THE BETTERMENT OF ALL ERROR MESSAGES version: 0.7.0 [backlog]
-This release will be focussed on making sure that problems with Starlane are as easy to diagnose as possible.
-The goals involve improvment of the logs, status states and making sure there is clear feedback and error and error messages if the user does something wrong.

-* better error messages when parsing commands
-  - clear message when a syntax error occurs
-  - point out exact location of 'confusion' just like Rust compiler does

-* descriptive hierarchy
-  - differentiation between User & System error
-  - fail hierarchy (as in what aspect of the resource failed [Create,Select,PortRequest, etc]
-  - component hierarchy to help describe exactly where the failure occured

-* improved Logs
-  - creation of new Logger resource (which is a rolling file of Logs)
-  - creation of Log resource which is an individual line in the logger
-  - mechtrons to message their logs to a logger
-  - ability to attach a Session identifier to a Log
-  - ability to attach a Message identifier to a Log
-  - use of descriptive hierarchies in logs to better understand What happened and Where it happened

-* create a bunch of common user mistake scenarios (things like improperly embedded configuration file).
-Test for useable error messages
-* ability to query the status of resources [Unknown, Creating, Ready, Panic, Destroyed, etc.] also include descriptive error messages for some states like Panic describing the nature of the panic.
-* ability to query the status of Stars

-* Actually enforce Mechtron Bind released in 'MORE MECHTRONY GOODNESS'
-  - ensure clear error message if there is a bind failure

-* improved message reliability:
-  - send message acknowledgements when a message is received by a Star
-  - message will be resent if it has not been acknowledged after a timeout
-  - ensure message delivery will happen once or not at all in case of a failure
-  - if a message has not received an acknowledgement and is out of retries, return a Timeout failure to the sender
-  - ability to configure ack timeout, retries and max retry

 ### MECHTRON HUB (for artifact bundles) version: 0.8.0 [backlog]
 * ability to publish and share artifact bundles via on mechtronhub.io